manipuladordedados/pikchr/README.md

-# pikchr
-pikchr windows build
+Automated Windows build for Pikchr.